grgkarma45/AccountingLedger/Readme.md

 The program allows users to make deposits, payments, and view a ledger of all transactions.
 All transactions are stored in a CSV file named transactions.csv.

+### How to start the application:

+* Clone the repository and navigate to the src directory.

+* Run the compiled file using the application like intellij.

 ## What does the program do:

     The program displays a Home Screen which has the following